-For a Non-Emergency, when using a University telephone call University Police at ext.
+For a Non-Emergency, when using a campus telephone call University Police at ext.
 4734 or 4710

 For a physical injury or serious illness ON CAMPUS, the faculty, staff member, or coach present should:

 - Notify the Campus Nurse, Jill Betton ext.
 4765.
 If the Nurse is not available, notify the Director of Student Affairs, Rebecca Pennington ext.
-4766, or in her absence, the Director of Business Services, John Luchini ext.
-4711.
+4766.

 - Have someone stay with the student, and DO NOT let the student leave the area until help arrives to evaluate the situation.